The Chrome 76 browser, which is expected in July 2019, will include tighter controls for the

 SameSite=Strict: The cookie is only sent if you are currently on the site that the cookie is set for.
 If you are on a different site and you click a link to a site that the cookie is set for, the cookie is not sent with the first request.

 SameSite=Lax: The cookie is not sent for embedded content but it is sent if you click on a link to a site that the cookie is set for.
 It is sent only with safe request types that do not change state, for example

 SameSite=None: The cookie is sent even for embedded content.
-This is also the current behavior of all browsers if the
+Until recently, this was also the current behavior of many browsers if the

 SameSiteattribute is not set.